SOTETO/heureka/readme.md

 ## Troubleshooting
 ### Error `502` in browser
-If you are continously receiving `502` errors, maybe one or more docker container are continously restarting.
-It sometimes happens that container get corrupted.
+If you are continously receiving `502` errors, maybe one or more docker containers are continously restarting.
+It sometimes happens that containers get corrupted.

 __Solution__
-Check, if there are continously restarting docker container by `sudo docker ps` in your terminal.
-If there are some container, check their logs for more information.
+Check, if there are continously restarting docker containers by `sudo docker ps` in your terminal.
+If there are some containers, check their logs for more information.
 If you see no problem, try a restart:
 Use `rm` on your Heureka-CLI and `up` afterwards.
 In most cases this will solve the trouble.